Our top tips to attract more customers and increase your online sales

 After using B12 to launch your website, you can work on gaining traffic through organic methods.
 One of the long-standing successful ways to do this is by blogging on a regular basis.
 In the process of blogging, focus on more than just making your site rank for a certain search term.
 With quality content, blogging can convert visitors into customers, allowing you to solve two problems at once.

 While blogging, it’s important to remember that your visitors found you because they have a problem.
-When you understand your audience’s pain point, you can write blog posts that offer solutions and subtly promote your products or services.
+When you understand your audience’s pain point, you can write blog posts that offer solutions and subtly promote your products or services, such as this article!

 Blogging is a useful sales tactic because most people don’t like to feel like they’re being given a hard sell.
 Additionally, major search engines such as Google don’t like content that only sells and doesn’t offer reasonable solutions.
 Psychologically, most people would prefer to buy from someone who appears friendly and trustworthy than someone who just wants to make money from them.